October 2018 Dividend Income Update

 - After this one-year cash fund is tucked away in a high interest savings account, we will rely on the following for semi-retirement income beyond any workplace pensions:

-- Cash flow from dividend-paying stocks from Canada and the U.S. (around 40 stocks in total; about 30 or so from Canada and about 10 or so from the U.S.).
-We will use the dividend income generated monthly and quarterly to pay for living expenses, keeping the cash buffer I mentioned above intact.
+- Cash flow from dividend-paying stocks from Canada and the U.S. (around 40 stocks in total).
+We will use the dividend income generated monthly and quarterly to pay for living expenses.

-- Cash flow from a couple of low-cost, diversified, U.S. equity or dividend ETFs that pay distributions.
-Examples of those ETFs are VTI or HDV.
-We will spend the distributions generated by those ETFs each month and quarter, and eventually draw-down the capital.
+- Cash flow from a couple of low-cost ETFs.
+We will spend the distributions generated by those ETFs and eventually draw-down the capital.

 - After we start drawing down some our RRSP capital in our 50s and 60s, we intend to take delayed CPP and/or OAS income (actual dates TBD!) to help smooth out taxes for the years ahead.